Hopkins Center Fellows Program

 - Curatorial: Special projects in the Hop Director’s Office

-- Education: Outreach & Arts Education and START
+- Education: Outreach & Arts Education and START (this position has been filled)

 - Marketing: Social Media, Multimedia (video, editing), Student Engagement, and Communications (copywriting and copy editing for publications and marketing collateral, public relations, Hop website content creation)